fauna/faunadb-js/README.md

   q = faunadb.query
 ```

-This is the recommended require stanza.
 The `faunadb.query` module contains all
 of the functions to create FaunaDB Query expressions.

 #### Instantiating a Client and Issuing Queries